MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/view-and-configure-usage-analytics-reports.md

 ![Laptop Views](../media/OTCSP_LaptopViews.png)

 By narrowing the *Views* usage event statistics to a specific category, we can verify that the **Popular Items Web Part** is working correctly on our publishing site.
-For example, on the *Laptops* page, notice that the three items that are displayed in the **Popular Items Web Part** are the same that are shown to have the most *Views* in the Most Popular Items report that we just narrowed to *Laptops*.
+For example, on the *Laptops* page, notice that the three items that are displayed in the **Popular Items Web Part** are the same as those shown to have the most *Views* in the Most Popular Items report that we just narrowed to *Laptops*.

 ![Popular Items Publishing And Report](../media/OTCSP_PopularItemsPublishingAndReport.png)